Hackers News Hackers News

 Persistent Implant and Fileless Execution

-Once triggered, it wrote a hidden C2 agent named .node_gc.js into the /tmp/ directory, launched it as a detached background process, and installed a crontab entry to restart it every minute if terminated.
+Upon activation, this variant deployed a hidden C2 agent named .node_gc.js into the /tmp/ directory, launched it as a detached background process, and established a crontab entry to ensure its hourly restart if terminated.
+This mechanism transformed a one-time package installation into a persistent backdoor.

-Organizations using Strapi should immediately audit installed npm packages and remove any matching the malicious names in the indicators of compromise.
+• Audit npm Packages: Immediately review all installed npm packages on Strapi deployments for any matching the malicious names identified in the indicators of compromise.
+Remove any suspicious packages without delay.

-All credentials on affected hosts — database passwords, API keys, JWT secrets, and private keys — must be rotated without delay.
-The hardcoded PostgreSQL password found in strapi-plugin-seed must be changed if active.
+• Rotate Credentials: Promptly rotate all credentials on potentially affected hosts, including database passwords, API keys, JWT secrets, and private keys.
+Ensure the hardcoded PostgreSQL password found in strapi-plugin-seed (if active) is changed.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.